How Chiropractic Care Helps To Reduce Stress

 - Vitamin D is essential for the immune system and for improving the body’s energy levels.
 It helps because when stressed, the body suppresses its vitamin D production ability.
 The supplements are essential in both summer and winter.

-- Another useful nutritional supplement is a vitamin B complex.
+- Another useful nutritional supplement is the vitamin B complex.
 It calms the nervous system and helps a person adapt to the mood swings they may be experiencing.

 - The third supplement chiropractors recommend is inositol, which helps with insulin resistance.
 It also affects the body’s serotonin levels to reduce panic attacks.
 It can also help reduce the symptoms of depression.

 Human beings are the only species that can control their thinking and environment.
 They can control their thinking and body chemistry, so stress depends on maintaining their mental focus.

-Call at (206) 783 6000 for more information on how chiropractic can help reduce stress.
-Dr. Jon Conner Cuevas D.C. at Ballard Seattle Chiropractic Center, is always ready to help.
+Call (206) 783 6000 for more information on how chiropractic can help reduce stress.
+Dr. Jon Conner Cuevas D.C. at Ballard Seattle Chiropractic Center is always ready to help.